mlcommons/ck/docs/mlperf-automation/tasks/README.md

-# MLPerf benchmark tasks
+# MLPerf&trade; benchmark tasks

-Here we describe how to automate MLPerf inference benchmark with the help of the [CK workflow framework](https://github.com/ctuning/ck) and native MLPerf scripts.
+Here we describe how to automate the MLPerf&trade; inference benchmark with the help of the [CK workflow framework](https://github.com/ctuning/ck) and native MLPerf&trade; scripts.

 * [Image classification](task-image-classification.md)
 * [Object detection](task-object-detection.md)